Optimal Index Codes with Near-Extreme Rates: The Hardness of the Min-Rank Problem for Digraphs

 \section{The Hardness of the Min-Rank Problem for Digraphs}

-In this section, we first prove that the decision problem of whether a given digraph is fairly $k$-colorable (see Definition~\ref{def:fair_coloring}) is NP-complete, for any given $k \geq 3$.
-The hardness of this problem, by Proposition~\ref{lem:complete_graph_pp3} and Corollary~\ref{coro:mr_color}, leads to the hardness of the decision problem of whether a given digraph has min-rank two over $\ft$.
+In this section, we first prove that it is an NP-complete problem to decide whether a given digraph is fairly $k$-colorable (see Definition~\ref{def:fair_coloring}), for any given $k \geq 3$.
+The hardness of this problem, by Lemma~\ref{lem:complete_graph_pp3} and Corollary~\ref{coro:mr_color}, leads to the hardness of the decision problem whether a given digraph has min-rank two over $\ft$.
 The fair $k$-coloring problem is defined formally as follows.

-5pt
+20pt

-5pt \begin{theorem} The fair $k$-coloring problem is NP-complete for $k \geq 3$. \end{theorem} \begin{proof} This problem is obviously in NP.
+10pt \begin{theorem} The fair $k$-coloring problem is NP-complete for $k \geq 3$. \end{theorem} \begin{proof} This problem is obviously in NP, as the algorithm can guess a candidate for the fair coloring and verify that the candidate is indeed a fair coloring in polynomial time.
 For NP-hardness, we reduce the $k$-coloring problem to the fair $k$-coloring problem.
+Recall that the $k$-coloring problem is the decision problem whether a given graph is $k$-colorable.
 Suppose that $\G = (\VG, \EG)$ is an arbitrary graph.
 We aim to build a digraph $\D = (\VD, \ED)$ so that $\G$ is $k$-colorable if and only if $\D$ is fairly $k$-colorable.
 Suppose that $\VG = [n]$.
-For each $i \in [n]$, we build the following gadget, which is a digraph $\D_i = (\V_i, \E_i)$.
+For each vertex $i \in [n]$, we build the following gadget, which is a digraph $\D_i = (\V_i, \E_i)$.
 The vertex set of $\D_i$ is

-where $\omega_{i,i_j}$ are newly introduced vertices.
-We refer to $\omega_{i,i_j}$ as a \emph{clone} (in $\D_i$) of the vertex $i_j \in [n]$.
+where $\omega_{i,j}$ are newly introduced vertices.
+We refer to $\omega_{i,j}$ as a \emph{clone} (in $\D_i$) of the vertex $j \in [n]$.
 The arc set of $\D_i$ is

 Let $N^{\G}(i) = \{i_1,i_2,\ldots,i_{n_i}\}$.
 Then $\D_i$ can be drawn as in Fig.~\ref{fig:vertex_gadget}.